ceeoinnovations/prev-ceeoinnovations/_projects/Instructions-for-documenting-on-CEEOInnovations.markdown

 </div>

 <div class="free_write" markdown="1">
-# Divs on CEEO Innovations
+# Customizing: Divs on CEEO Innovations
 ## Divs allow us to customize parts of our page

 ![divexample0](inno_instruct/divexample0.png)

 This and other projects pages on this site on structed into "sections" with different designs.
-This isn't normally possible with markdown, however using "div" elements we can get these cool sub sections. **Divs are the "building blocks" of a CEEOInnovations project page.**
+This isn't normally possible with markdown, however using "div" elements we can get these cool sub sections.
+**Divs are the "building blocks" of a CEEOInnovations project page.**

 ![Markdown Table 2](inno_instruct/divexample1.png)

 Divs can be repeated and ordered in any order.
 If you don't want to use a certain section of a div (such as a title or subtitle) you can just delete it!

 ### This is the format for a div element